samshaiza/data-structures-algorithms/Algorithms/Search/Problems/Two Crystal Balls.md

 O(sqrt(n)).

-If we could jump through the array, walk through the subarray and find the first true value, we'd find our first true.
+If we could jump through the array, walk through the sub-array and find the first true value, we'd find our first true.